MrBean1512/HarcoreMultiplayer/README.md

 ##Specification outline
 Spigot
-built using java and python
+Built primarily using java and python

+refer to nathan's fork for more details